George Meade: Topographical Corps and Mexican-American War

 In 1849, Meade was assigned to Fort Brooke in Florida to assist with Seminole attacks on settlements.
 In 1851, he led the construction of the Carysfort Reef Light in Key Largo.
 In 1852, the Topographical Corps established the United States Lighthouse Board and Meade was appointed the Seventh District engineer with responsibilities in Florida.
-He led the construction of Sand Key Light in Key West, Jupiter Inlet Light in Jupiter, Florida, and Sombrero Key Light in the Florida Keys.
-When Bache was reassignd to the West Coast, Meade took over responsibility for the Fourth District in New Jersey and Delaware and built the Barnegat Light on Long Beach Island, Absecon Light in Atlantic City and the Cape May Light in Cape May.
+He led the construction of Sand Key Light in Key West; Jupiter Inlet Light in Jupiter, Florida; and Sombrero Key Light in the Florida Keys.
+When Bache was reassigned to the West Coast, Meade took over responsibility for the Fourth District in New Jersey and Delaware and built the Barnegat Light on Long Beach Island, Absecon Light in Atlantic City, and the Cape May Light in Cape May.
 He also designed a hydraulic lamp that was used in several American lighthouses.
 Meade received an official promotion to first lieutenant in 1851, and to captain in 1856.

 In 1857, Meade was given command of the Lakes Survey mission of the Great Lakes.
 Completion of the survey of Lake Huron and extension of the surveys of Lake Michigan down to Grand and Little Traverse Bays were done under his command.
 Prior to Captain Meade's command, Great Lakes' water level readings were taken locally with temporary gauges; a uniform plane of reference had not been established.
 In 1858, based on his recommendation, instrumentation was set in place for the tabulation of records across the basin.
 Meade stayed with the Lakes Survey until the 1861 outbreak of the Civil War.